-The historic Larkmead estate is one of the oldest family-owned establishments in Napa Valley.
-Originally founded in 1895, Larkmead is now under the stewardship of proprietors Cam and Kate Solari Baker.
+Larkmead Vineyards is one of the oldest family-owned establishments in Napa Valley.
+Originally founded in 1895, the 115-acre Larkmead estate is now under the stewardship of the Solari-Baker family.

 1992 - Present

-Cam and Kate Solari Baker have been the dynamic force behind Larkmead’s transformation from a historic vineyard into a world-renowned wine estate.
-During the first 10 years of their ownership, they directed a complete replanting of the property, tailoring the selection of varieties, clones, and rootstock to suit the special characteristics of each individual block.
+Proprietor Kate Solari Baker and her late husband, Cam Baker, have been the dynamic force behind Larkmead’s transformation from a historic vineyard into a world-renowned wine estate.
+During the first ten years of their ownership, they directed a complete replanting of the property, tailoring the selection of varieties, clones, and rootstock to suit the special characteristics of each individual block.

 1948 - 1992

-Larry’s California journey began in 1920 when, after immigrating to the US at the age of nine, he traveled by train to Sonoma’s Geyserville.
-He was told as a child that in America he could be whatever he wished to be and he took those words to heart.
+Larry’s California journey began in 1920 when, after immigrating to the US from Tuscany at the age of nine, he traveled by train to Sonoma’s Geyserville.
+He was told as a child, that in America he could be whatever he wished to be and he took those words to heart.
 In 1933, he was the first in his family to earn a college degree, graduating from UC Berkeley at the height of the Great Depression.
-Shortly thereafter, he married Polly Kavanaugh, a third generation Californian, born in Napa.
+Shortly thereafter, he married Polly Kavanaugh, a third generation Californian, in a humble courthouse ceremony.

 1895 - 1942